nidza07/nidza07.github.io/QC-docs/general usage.md

 - Page up: Read the previous history message.
 - Page down: Read the next history message.
-- CTRL or shift+page up: Focus on and read the first history message.
+- CTRL or shift+page up: Read the first history message.
-- CTRL or shift+Page down: Focus on and read the last history message.
+- CTRL or shift+Page down: Read the last history message.
 - CTRL+space: Copy the focused history message.
 - CTRL+enter: Open a link in the focused history message, if it has any links.